CoraZhang/Responsive-Portfolio/README.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
 Web deployed at : https://corazhang.github.io/Responsive-Portfolio/
+Click my name/arrow or the banana icon/ dropdown menu on the nav bar to go back to the home page The sticky footer is added to each page
+Media queries added to fit to different size of screen
 * Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.